Generative Multiple-purpose Sampler for Weighted M-estimation: Generative Bootstrap Samplers

 Table \ref{tab:sim_logit} compares traditional bootstrap procedures with their GBS equivalents in various settings.
-The GBS procedures are comparable to their conventional counterparts (``Basic'' and ``Percentile'' in the table) in terms of coverage and width of the constructed CIs.
-When the data size is modest, i.e., $(n,p)=(500,30)$, the traditional bootstrap-based CIs are significantly faster to compute.
-However, as data size increases, the conventional bootstrap computations become prohibitively expensive, taking more than an hour for $(n,p)=(10000,300)$ using a parallel computation with 25 threads, and more than seven hours using a single thread.
-Due to its heavy computational need, BCa cannot produce meaningful results for moderately large data sets (e.g., for $(n,p)=(5000,200)$ and $(10000,300)$).
-The profile likelihood procedure (``Profile''), which is based on an asymptotic approximation of the sampling distribution, takes more than two hours and twenty minutes for the case with $(n,p)=(10000,300)$.
-Even for the smallest data set with $(n,p)=(500,30)$, the conventional double bootstrap procedures are nearly infeasible (taking more than 2.5 hours with a 25-threaded parallel computation).
-For larger data sets such as the setting with $(n,p)=(10000,300)$, the double bootstrap would take more than 48 days using 25 threads.
-In contrast, the GBS training takes less than three minutes for all examined settings, and the generation and post-processing steps for the double bootstrap take roughly a minute.
-Additionally, the double-bootstrap GBS2 requires no additional time for training and only slightly more time for generating and post-processing than the single bootstrap GBS1 (about one minute for the case $(n,p)=(10000,300)$).
-As shown in the Table, the double-bootstrap CIs obtained by GBS2 have more accurate coverage probabilities and narrower widths than single bootstrap CIs.
+The GBS procedures are comparable to their conventional counterparts (``Basic'' and ``Percentile'' in the table) in terms of the coverage and width of the constructed CIs.
+When $(n,p)=(500,30)$, the traditional bootstrap-based CIs are significantly faster to compute.
+However, as data size increases, the conventional bootstrap becomes prohibitively expensive, taking more than an hour for $(n,p)=(10000,300)$ using a parallel computation with 25C, and more than 7 hours using 1C.
+Due to its heavy computational need, the BCa cannot produce meaningful results for moderately large data sets (e.g., for $(n,p)=(5000,200)$ and $(10000,300)$).
+The profile likelihood procedure (``Profile''), which is based on an asymptotic approximation of the sampling distribution, is also quite expensive when data size becomes large.

+For the double bootstraps, the conventional repetitive computations take more than 2.5 hours with parallel computation using 25C for the case with $(n,p)=(500,30)$, and would have taken more than 48 days for the case with $(n,p)=(10000,300)$.
+As a result, the conventional double bootstrap procedures are infeasible for multiple replicates, so their results are omitted in Table \ref{tab:sim_logit}.
+In contrast, the GBS training takes less than three minutes for all examined settings, while the generation and post-processing for the double bootstrap take about one minute.
+Furthermore, the double-bootstrap GBS2s requires very little extra computational time, but achieves a significantly higher accuracy, than the single bootstrap GBS1s.